Tales from the Trade

 15 Cool Kickstarter Games You Can Invest in Right Now

-By Shari Spiro
+by Shari Spiro

 Whatever gaming type floats your boat, there is a crowd-funding effort underway to make it happen.
 Kickstarter has opened doors previously shut to indie developers, and now whether you enjoy a good console/online video game or prefer strategy board games, you have options.
 As a Kickstarter printer ourselves, we are always astounded at the number of unique concepts that we run across.